 - Direct student pairs to independently complete the tutorial/simulation to find an epicenter location via the triangulation method and compute the earthquake magnitude:

-- The simulation directs students to look at three simplified seismograms from seismic stations in Mexico (Chichuahua, Mazatlan, Rosarito) and input their measurements of the S-P intervals.
+- The simulation directs students to look at three simplified seismograms from seismic stations in Chile (Talca, Santiago, Osorno) and select the correct measurements of the S-P intervals.

-- Doing this generates an S-P interval graph (time vs. distance, called the travel-time curve graph) from which they determine and input three epicentral distances.
+- Doing this generates an S-P interval graph (time vs. distance, called the travel-time curve graph) from which they determine and select three epicentral distances.

 - To make a magnitude determination, two measurements are needed: the S-P interval (already determined earlier in the tutorial) and the maximum amplitude of the seismic waves.
-So next, students compute the magnitude of this same earthquake by looking at the three simplified seismograms again, but this time estimating each's maximum S wave amplitude (height).
-Tips: It may help to zoom into the graphs (enlarge them on the screen) to be able to make accurate readings.
-Make sure students are reading the S waves and not the P waves.
-(Example answers: 11, 50, 15.)
+So next, students compute the magnitude of this same earthquake by looking at the three simplified seismograms again, but this time selecting each's maximum S wave amplitude (height).
+Tips: Make sure students are reading the S waves and not the P waves.

 - Entering the three maximum amplitudes generates a nomogram, a graphical device that simplifies the process of estimating magnitude from distance (determined earlier in the tutorial from the S-P interval process) and amplitude.
-Looking at the nomogram, students see where the three lines intersect to read the estimated magnitude.
-The simulation gives them feedback, such as, "Congratulations – you've done a great job!"
-Success is figuring out that the estimated magnitude is 6.1
+Looking at the nomogram, students click on each location data point to see where the three lines intersect to read the estimated magnitude.
+Success is figuring out that the estimated magnitude is 5.9.

 - How is an earthquake located?

 - What is an epicenter?

 - How are S and P waves used to determine how far away epicenters are?